zishinew/Hearth-AI/README.md

 **DeltaHacks 26 Project** 🏠

 Hearth AI analyzes real estate images to identify accessibility barriers and generates AI-powered renovation visualizations with cost estimates.
-Whether you're a property buyer, seller, or accessibility advocate, AccessiVision helps you visualize how any property can be made more accessible.
+Whether you're a property buyer, seller, or accessibility advocate, **hearth** helps you visualize how any property can be made more accessible.

 Meet Jo!
 Jo is 60.
 He's getting a bit old, and wants to downsize and buy a nice house for him and his wife to reside in for the foreseeable future.
 But again, Jo's a bit old, so he's starting to experience some physical challenges.